DeyanShahov/ComfyUI_RedFox/README.md

 ### State Persistence

-The node automatically saves its state (current index, direction, etc.) to `dynamic_prompt_selector.state.json` in the same directory.
+The node automatically saves each tab's state (current index, direction, etc.) to `dynamic_prompt_selector.state.json` in the same directory.
 This allows workflows to maintain state across ComfyUI restarts.

-Each `node_id` has its own saved state, so you can have multiple selectors with different behaviors running independently.
+Each tab gets a unique automatic ID based on `node_id_base` (e.g., "default_tab1").
+For multiple node instances, use different `node_id_base` values to avoid state conflicts.
+All states are stored in a single JSON file per node type.

 ## Notes